 Answer #3 should scare us all.
-And even though I am a canadian, it scares me! oooooooooowwwwww!!!!
-And it's a valid complaint not only in the US but in a lot of other countries as well.
-And though certainly thousands and probably millions of pieces have been written outlining the problem, mulitiple huge protests have been formed and endless visits to politicians have been endured all over this blue ball hanging in space over nothing, little has changed.
-A certain tiny wedge of the pie, representing such a miniscule segment of the population as to be physically insignificant, effectively controls the lives of billions of us tiny creatures, causing us to leave our homes early in the morning hours and work throughout the days of our lives, producing the fuel, which is consumed by the aircraft carriers and the jetfighters whose pilots carry out endless destruction in foreign lands for the purpose of enriching the bulging coffers of the rich.
+And even though I am a Canadian, it scares me! oooooooooowwwwww!!!!
+And it’s a valid complaint not only in the US but in a lot of other countries as well.
+And though certainly thousands and probably millions of pieces have been written outlining the problem, multiple huge protests have been formed and endless visits to politicians have been endured all over this blue ball hanging in space over nothing, little has changed.
+A certain tiny wedge of the pie, representing such a minescule segment of the population as to be physically insignificant, effectively controls the lives of billions of us tiny creatures, causing us to leave our homes early in the morning hours and work throughout the days of our lives, producing the fuel, which is consumed by the aircraft carriers and the jet fighters whose pilots carry out endless destruction in foreign lands for the purpose of enriching the bulging coffers of the rich.

 And with all the digibich that’s been done, can we point to any improvement?
 I think we can!
 Imagine for a second, if no one complained, if wikileaks had never been formed, Snowden hadn’t spoken, if the money crowd had been given free unrestrained control with no accountability whatsoever?
 How much farther down the destructive road might we now be?

 Journalists have sacrificed their very lives bringing the darkest secrets to the broad light of day.
 Should we forget them on Remembrance Day?
 Should we only celebrate the lives lost in the pursuit of perpetual warfare and forget those who have lost their lives trying to prevent it or bring it to an end?

 Might it be a good day to remember Martin Luther King, John F Kennedy, Ghandi and so many others who gave their all in the pursuit of peace?